skx/dotfiles/.emacs.d/init.md

      ;; code-end
 ```

-Now we can use that to execute a block of code if loading a module
+With the previous method in-place we can now ensure that if some package
-is successful:
+is loaded we can conditionally execute some code:

 ```lisp
     (defmacro with-feature (feature &rest body)